atlassian-api/atlassian-python-api/README.rst

 From Source

 - Git clone repository
-- Use `pip install -r requirements.txt` to install the required packages
+- Use :code:`pip install -r requirements.txt` to install the required packages
-- or `pipenv install && pipenv install --dev`
+- or :code:`pipenv install && pipenv install --dev`

 How to contribute?
 __________________